 Before I show you where exactly we went, and the stunning places we saw (most by accident):

-Before I do, let me say certain things about this trip:
+Let me say a few things about this trip:

-It was the first time I had ever done a road trip like this in my life (as did my friend, who was from Florida at the time, he later moved to NYC).
+Like I said, this was the first time I had ever done a road trip like this in my life (as did my friend, who was from Florida at the time, he later moved to NYC).
 By the way, you can see my road trip adventures here.

-We ONLY had 1 location we wanted to see which was Ausable Chasm and after we did, we took it even further, started improvising, and checking out other spots.
+We ONLY had 1 location we wanted to see when we started, and that was Ausable Chasm and after we did, we took it even further, started improvising, and checking out other spots.
 That made the whole experience even better and I will document each major location we visited in a matter of 3 days.